Kapiainen/Lauhdutin/Readme.md

 - Added new filters.
 - Refactored GUI code.
 - Steam games/programs, which exist locally despite not appearing on the Steam community profile, are now hidden by default rather than ignored completely.
+- Updated `Battle.net` to `Blizzard App` in the GUI.
+- Updated the setting title and tooltip for the paths to Blizzard games.

 **Version 2.6.0 - 2017/03/15:**
 - Added fuzzy search.